gam1dov/eat-and-split-react/README.md

-A little app with a 2 forms
+A little app with  2 forms